knpwrs/vue-node/README.md

 A require hook for loading single-file vue components in node.
 Useful for testing without having to spin up web browsers!

+## Impending Deprecation Notice

+[The Vue team is going to be creating official testing tools][vue-test-utils] based on [`avoriaz`] which already has complete examples of how to test Vue components in node-based testing frameworks without spinning up web browsers.
+My suggestion is for users of this library to migrate to [`avoriaz`] and then to the official testing tools once those are available.
+Once the official testing tools are available, I will mark this package as deprecated on npm.

+Usage of this library will also require changes to your `vue-loader` configuration starting with version `^12.0.0`.
+See [issue #9] for more details.

 ## Usage Example

 Here is an example of using `vue-node` with [AVA].
 The process should be similar